 I go to Alcoholics Anonymous because I need help to stay sober and I love helping others.
 When it comes to a household, to me, the ideal arrangement is flexibility.

-I’ve been married now since 2012 which I’m coming up on 7 year marriage anniversary.
+I’ve been married now since 2012 and I’m coming up on my 7 year marriage anniversary.
 My wife Laura and I have been through so many different arrangements with money.
 When we first started dating, she lived with her parents and I lived in a bachelor pad near campus.

 For several years, I paid almost all of the bills.
 I paid down her student debt and I bought the car and I paid and paid and paid and with this year as I’ve been putting so much money into building up my business, she started paying about half of the bills or so and that’s what we’ve done.

-Meanwhile, with raising the children, she does most with the children.
-However, I help out as much as I can.
+Meanwhile, while raising the children, she does most with the children.
+However, I will help out as much as I can.